-June 11, 2021 — Continuing to prove his status as one of the world’s foremost experts on traditional Norse music, Wardruna’s Einar Selvik returns to the universe of Assassin’s Creed: Valhalla to oversee the creation of another soundtrack adventure for the game’s first expansion DLC.
+June 11, 2021 — Continuing to prove his status as one of the world’s foremost experts on traditional Norse music, Wardruna’s Einar Selvik returns to the universe of Assassin’s Creed: Valhalla to aid the creation of another soundtrack adventure for the game’s first expansion.

 Titled Wrath of the Druids, the 50-minute compilation ventures into Celto-Norse traditions in a way that befits the game’s own theme of exploring the Scandinavian migration of Vikings into Britain in the late 700s.

 A World of Adventure

 While Einar is loathed to describe his creative output as “Viking music” instead of stressing that his musical inspiration comes from Scandinavian traditions that existed long before – and after – the Viking Age, there is no denying his expertise in the field.
 Much as the primary soundtrack did before it, Wrath of the Druids is an entirely immersive experience that sonically transports the listener to a time where battles meant glory and the Gods were almost tangible upon the earth.
 There is an adventurous undercurrent to Wrath of the Druids that feels more direct and urgent than the main game soundtrack, even if the compositions retain a fragile beauty.